BlackVegetab1e/EASI/README.md

 This repository contains the code and video demonstrations of NeurIPS 2024 Conference Submission: EASI: Evolutionary Adversarial Simulator Identification for Sim-to-Real Transfer.

-The code for various experiments is placed in different branches.
-- Ant: ANtWasserstein
-- Ballbalance: BallWasserstein
-- Cartpole:  CartpoleWasserstein
+The code for various experiments is in the corresponding named folder.
+This is a code repository that is still in the development phase.
+We will further improve the code's readability and  the code will be released to the public promptly after the paper's publication.

 For the sim-to-real experiments, we used the Unitree Go2 as the experimental platform.